trason-trail-races/oer/raceinfo.md

 ### Crews

 Crews are encouraged and welcome to support runners.
-Due to aid station locations most crews will require foot travel from 1 to 2 miles.
+Due to aid station locations most crew access will require foot travel from 1 to 2 miles.

 Crews are permitted at the following aid stations: